Are Love And War The Same?

 Online counseling with Regain

-If your relationship is feeling more like war than love, you may be able to resolve these issues with the help of a mediator or someone else who is otherwise unbiased and level-headed.
+If you’re experiencing a love/war relationship, you may be able to resolve some issues with the help of a mediator or someone else who is otherwise unbiased and level-headed.
 Conflict doesn’t have to signal the end of a relationship; rather, it can be an opportunity to practice empathy and grow as both individuals and a couple.
 Talking to an online relationship counselor through Regain could provide you with the intervention and tools you need to repair your relationship with your partner.
 Learning how to resolve conflict in a healthy, respectful way can be key to a happy long-term relationship.
 Whether you choose to talk to your therapist through video chats, phone calls, or in-app messaging, you can begin getting the support you need whenever you’re ready.

 The efficacy of online counseling